American Indian Movement: Southern Route

 Walkers along the Southern Route picked up more than 8,000 bags of garbage on their way to Washington.
 In Washington, the Southern Route delivered a 30-page manifesto, "The Manifesto of Change", and a list of demands, including mitigation for climate change, a call for environmental sustainability plans, protection of sacred sites, and renewal of improvement to Native American sovereignty and health.

+Free Leonard Peltier (2025)

+Several AIM elders would appear in the 2025 documentary Free Leonard Peltier, which involved discussion about the AIM's intentions and the effort to free former AIM activist Leonard Peltier from prison.
+The documentary premiered at the 2025 Sundance Film Festival.

 Relationship with other civil rights movements

-AIM's leaders spoke out against injustices against their people, taking inspiration from the African American leaders of the Civil Rights Movement.
-AIM leaders talked about high unemployment, slum housing and racist treatment, fought for treaty rights, fought for the reclamation of tribal land, and advocated on behalf of urban Indians.
+AIM's leaders drew inspiration from the African American leaders of the Civil Rights Movement as they spoke out against injustices towards their people.
+They addressed issues such as high unemployment, slum housing, and racist treatment.
+They also fought for treaty rights and the reclamation of tribal land and advocated on behalf of urban Indians.

 In response to its provocative events and its advocacy of Indian rights, the Department of Justice (DOJ) scrutinized the AIM.
 The Federal Bureau of Investigation (FBI) used paid informants to report on the AIM's activities and members.